packetzoom/logzoom/README.md

-# Logslammer- A Lumberjack => Logstash indexer in Go
+# LogZoom - A Lumberjack => Logstash indexer in Go

-Logslammer is a lightweight, Lumberjack-compliant log indexer based off the fine work of Hailo's [Logslam](https://github.com/hailocab/logslam).
+LogZoom is a lightweight, Lumberjack-compliant log indexer based off the fine work of Hailo's [Logslam](https://github.com/hailocab/logslam).
 It accepts the Lumberjack v2 protocol, which is currently supported by [Elastic's Filebeat] (https://github.com/elastic/beats).